iffyaiyan/behavioural_clonning./README.md

 ![alt text][image3]

 After the collection process, I had 4512 number of data points.
-I then preprocessed this data by cropping the upper part of the image where the threes and sky of the road are in order to delete useless information.
+I then preprocessed this data by cropping the upper part of the image where the trees and sky of the road are in order to delete useless information.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
+The validation set helped me to determine if the model was over or under fitting.
 The ideal number of epochs was 3 as evidenced by the matching of the validation set and training set accuracy.
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+I used an adam optimizer to escape the manual training of learning rate.

+## How to write a README
+A well written README file can enhance your project and portfolio.
+Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).